4d/docs/website/translated_docs/fr/API/classClass.md

 #### Description

 The `.name` property <!-- REF #classClass.name.Summary -->contains the name of the `4D.Class` object<!-- END REF -->.
-Class names are case sensitive.
+Les noms de classe sont sensibles à la casse.

 This property is **read-only**.

 <!-- END REF -->

----

 <!-- REF classClass.new().Desc -->
 ## .new()